San Diego Community College District: Admissions

-The San Diego Community College District conducts open enrollment in all of its three community colleges and seven Continuing Education campuses.
+San Diego Community College District conducts open enrollment in all of its three community colleges and seven Continuing Education campuses.

 Academics

-City College, Mesa College, and Miramar College as public two-year community colleges administered by the San Diego Community College District offer credit programs leading to degrees, transfer, employment, and skills improvement along with the District's Continuing Education division of seven major campuses throughout San Diego.
+City College, Mesa College, and Miramar College as public two-year community colleges administered by San Diego Community College District offer credit programs leading to degrees, transfer, employment, and skills improvement along with the District's Continuing Education division of seven major campuses throughout San Diego.

-As required by the voters of San Diego in 1972, the San Diego Community College District is to provide education for all high school graduates and adults 18 years of age and older in the service region.
+As required by the voters of San Diego in 1972, San Diego Community College District is to provide education for all high school graduates and adults 18 years of age and older in the service region.
 This charge includes providing adult basic education, including GED/High School Diploma, through sophomore-level college degree programs, with both academic and vocational curricula.

 San Diego Community Colleges offer over 130 individual disciplines with over 300 academic programs that lead to associate degrees or Certificates of Performance.
 Academics are held within individual schools at each college which in turn are divided into separate departments holding their areas of study and instruction.